Dietrich College Interdisciplinary Minors

 May be taken up to three times and counted for additional credit toward Film and Media Electives if topics differ.

-Students should consult with a faculty advisor for the minor regarding courses not listed above.
+Students should consult the academic advisor for the minor regarding courses not listed above.

 400-level Film and Media Course9 units